Ren'Py vs Pixi’VN

 Ren'Py language

-, a programming language that allows you to develop visual novels without much knowledge and very quickly.
+, a programming language that allows you to develop visual novels quickly, even without much programming knowledge.
 It is based on Python. - Canvas library:

 Pygame_sdl2

 is a reimplementation of the Pygame API using SDL2 and related libraries.
-While in the past it was meant to support multiple applications, it only saw adoption as technology underlying Ren'Py, and is currently being supported for that purpose. - How does it work: Ren'Py is a complete visual novel engine/framework that takes care of creating a project, executing it, distributing it, and much more.
+While it was originally meant to support multiple applications, it is now mainly used as the technology underlying Ren'Py. - How does it work: Ren'Py is a complete visual novel engine/framework that takes care of creating a project, executing it, distributing it, and much more.

 Programming language